Public Accounting vs Private Accounting: What’s the Difference?

 Think of public accountants as “external” accountants who provides services to clients such as audit, consulting and tax planning services.

 Then, think of private (non-public) accountants as “internal” accountants who work in a company, non-profit organization or a government agency.
 You can work in the financial accounting, management (cost) accounting, budgeting, corporate planning, treasury or in the internal audit department within the corporation.

 How do I Choose between Public Accounting vs Private Accounting?

 It largely depends on your career aspiration, strengths and personality.

 For public accounting, you need…

 Good People Skills.
 Public accounting is a client oriented business.
-This means that you need good people skill.
+This means that you need good interpersonal skill.
 For example, you’ll need to communicate effectively with your clients.
 It is also helpful to understand the client’s business and to request information for your analysis.

-As you move towards partnership, you’ll acquire important skill in how to deal with difficult clients and getting the information you need at the same time.
+As you move towards partnership, you’ll acquire important skill in how to deal with difficult clients and maintain ethical standards and integrity at the same time.

 More Stressful Environment.
 Because you are dealing with a wide variety of people and demands, public accountant’s work is more stressful.
 On the other hand, private accountants work with the same group of colleagues and tend to have a more relaxed lifestyle.

 Less Stability.
-While accounting job is considered one of the safest jobs, the boom and bust of economic cycle does affect CPA firms as clients cut budget and corporate finance activities.
+While accounting job is considered one of the most secure jobs, the boom and bust of economic cycle does affect CPA firms as clients cut budget and corporate finance activities.
 Within public accounting, audit and tax teams are more secure than advisory teams for this reason.

 Better Exposure.
-Working in a public accounting firm expose you to a wide variety of projects in different industries.
-This is an unrivaled experience when compared to an accounting role in one industry.
+Working in a public accounting firm expose you to a wide variety of projects, possibly in different industries.
+This is an unrivaled experience when compared to an accounting role in one company.